 What are the conditions of issuing an injunctive relief by the court in cases brought under

-article 9, paragraph 3 and/or the relevant national legislation?
+Article 9, paragraph (3) and/or the relevant national legislation?

 137. As a result of the conducted probative proceedings, the court assesses the available evidence and determines the facts of the case serving as a basis for the judgement.
 On the basis of the determined facts, it determines in the given case the extent in which the available facts meet conditions stipulated by relevant substantive law.
 As a result of such assessment, it passes a conviction or acquittal.
-(In civil cases, cases of damage are assessed according to the rules of compensation under the Civil Code, while in criminal cases, the factual elements of certain crimes are examined in the regulation of the Penal Code.)
+(In civil cases, cases of damage are assessed according to the rules of compensation under the Civil Code, while in criminal cases the factual elements of certain crimes are examined in the regulation of the Penal Code.)

 Article 9, paragraph 4 (measures taken in the course of legal remedy procedures, “effectiveness” of the procedure, costs)